Valentine's Day gift ideas for your beloved techie

 Give the gift you can enjoy as a couple with It Take Two for PS4|PS5 and Xbox Series X|Xbox One.
 Hazelight’s award-winning adventure, which crosses Toy Story with Honey I Shrunk the Kids, tells a heartwarming tale of love and hardship through some beautifully executed visual metaphors — all tied together with gameplay that is reliant on cooperation.
 Put simply, there is nothing quite like this and you can either pick it up at some impressive discounts, or download it for free using Xbox Game Pass. — Jason England

-Secret Lab's Valentine's Day knocks up to $130 off its customizable gaming chairs.
+Secretlab's Valentine's Day knocks up to $130 off its customizable gaming chairs.
 Choose from leatherette, fabric, or leather upholstery of various colors and designs.
+In our Secretlab Titan review, we loved the gaming chair's sturdy, comfortable design with soft head pillow.
+We gave it an overall rating of 4 out of 5 stars and our Editor's Choice award.
+It's one of the best gaming chairs around.

 Lovebox Love Note Messenger: $99 @ Amazon